-Wibson Limited (the “Company”, “we”, “us” or “our”) respect your right to privacy and are committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website, use our app and/or SaaS (hereinafter the “Platforms”) regardless of where you visit it from and tell you about your privacy rights and how the law protects you.
+Wibson Limited (the “Company”, “we”, “us” or “our”) respects your right to privacy and are committed to protect your personal data.
+This privacy notice will inform you as to how we look after your personal data when you visit our website and use our app (hereinafter the “Platforms”) regardless of where you visit it from and tell you about your privacy rights and how the law protects you.

 We are the data controller and responsible for your personal data.

 We have appointed a Data Privacy Officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy officer using the details set out below.